 This item comprises non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They mainly comprise security deposits received from lessees and placed with public bodies, or bank deposits and accrued interest receivable on the deposits.
-These assets are classified as current unless they mature more than twelve months after the reporting date, in which case they are classified as non-current.
-Loans and receivables generated in exchange for cash deliveries or commercial transactions are included under "financial assets with associates" and "trade and other receivables" in the Consolidated Statement of Financial Position, and the security deposits and guarantees are shown under "non-current financial assets" or "other current financial assets", according to when they mature.
+They basically comprise receivables from Group companies.
+These assets are classified as current unless they mature more than 12 months after the date of the balance sheet, in which case they are classified as non-current.
+Loans and receivables generated in exchange for cash deliveries or commercial transactions are included under "Trade and other receivables" on the accompanying balance sheet.